- Dental crowns are tooth-shaped caps. They can be made of a variety of materials, including all-ceramic, zirconia, and porcelain-fused-to-metal.

 Provisional crown

 A provisional crown is what you wear while you wait for your permanent crown.
-It can also be described as “temporary”.
-It is made from materials that aren't meant to last very long and it is not permanently attached.
+It can also be described as "temporary".
+It is made from materials that are not meant to last very long, and it is not permanently attached.

 Dental crown procedure